slyfox1186/script-repo/README.md

   - XML

 ### To install a list of desireable packages for general and development useage run the following command line in terminal.
+### WARNING: This ALSO installs nvidia driver 520!
+BEWARE before running!
 ```
 curl -sSL https://raw.githubusercontent.com/slyfox1186/script-repo/main/shell/install-packages.sh | sudo bash
 ```